BigCarl89/airbnb-milan/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [MEDIUM LINK](https://medium.com).
+The main findings can be found at the post available [HERE](https://medium.com).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>